-But the studies had some shortcomings.
-For instance, those patients who didn’t wear an eye patch used antibiotic ointments more often, which could partly explain why the healing process was somewhat quicker.
+But the studies had some weaknesses.
+For instance, those patients who didn’t wear an eye patch used antibiotic ointments more often.
+This could partly explain why the healing process was somewhat quicker.

 Lim CH, Turner A, Lim BX.
 Patching for corneal abrasion.
 Cochrane Database Syst Rev 2016; (7): CD004764.

 IQWiG health information is written with the aim of helping

 people understand the advantages and disadvantages of the main treatment options and health

 Because IQWiG is a German institute, some of the information provided here is specific to the German health care system.
 The suitability of any of the described options in an individual case can be determined by talking to a doctor. informedhealth.org can provide support for talks with doctors and other medical professionals, but cannot replace them.
 We do not offer individual consultations.

 Our information is based on the results of good-quality studies.
 It is written by a team of health care professionals, scientists and editors, and reviewed by external experts.
 You can find a detailed description of how our health information is produced and updated in our methods.